abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 and that they are familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges and the high-frequency dielectric tensor.

-The user should have read the [introduction tutorial for the EPH code](/tutorial/eph_intro) before running these examples.
+The user should have read the [introduction tutorial for the EPH code](/tutorial/eph_intro), the description of the [gstore-based approach](/tutorial/gstore), before running these examples.

 ALSO GW TUTORIALS

-This lesson should take about 2.0 hour.
+This lesson should take about 2.0 hours.

 ## Formalism

-TODO
+In the GWPT method [[cite:Li2019]], the e-ph matrix elements are computed by replacing the first-order change of the KS Hamiltonian due to a phonon with the variation of the $GW$ self-energy.

 ## Typical workflow for ZPR with GWPT